metio/terraform-provider-k8s/docs/data-sources/scheduling_volcano_sh_queue_v1beta1_manifest.md

 - `affinity` (Attributes) If specified, the pod owned by the queue will be scheduled with constraint (see [below for nested schema](#nestedatt--spec--affinity))
 - `capability` (Map of String) ResourceList is a set of (resource name, quantity) pairs.
+- `deserved` (Map of String) The amount of resources configured by the user.
+This part of resource can be shared with other queues and reclaimed back.
 - `extend_clusters` (Attributes List) extendCluster indicate the jobs in this Queue will be dispatched to these clusters. (see [below for nested schema](#nestedatt--spec--extend_clusters))
 - `guarantee` (Attributes) Guarantee indicate configuration about resource reservation (see [below for nested schema](#nestedatt--spec--guarantee))
 - `parent` (String) Parent define the parent of queue